OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-25.md

 ## 2 Kings 25:1

-Now in the ninth year of his reign, on the tenth day of the tenth month,
+In the ninth year of his reign, on the tenth day of the tenth month,
-Nebuchadnezzar king of Babylon came, he and all his army, against Jerusalem,
+Nebuchadnezzar, the king of Babylon, arrived with his entire army against Jerusalem,
-camped against it, and built a siege wall all around it.
+encamped around it, and constructed a siege wall all around it.

 ## 2 Kings 25:2